-35A.
-The DNO Party may only change its estimate of the proportionate applicability of each service model to each tariff type with effect from 1st April, and must provide a minimum of 15 months’ prior notice of such changes.
-However, where a change to such estimate is caused by the implementation of a change to this methodology, the requirement to provide a minimum of 15 months’ prior notice will not apply.

 Amend Schedule 16 Paragraph 43 as follows:

-43. In determining the load characteristics of each category of demand user the DNO Party will use reasonable endeavours to analyse meter and profiling data received for the most recent 3 year period for which data are available in time for use in the calculation of charges.
+43. In determining the load characteristics of each category of demand user the DNO Party will use reasonable endeavours to analyse meter and profiling data received for the most recent 3 year period (at the time of setting charges for the relevant charging year) for which data are available in time for use in the calculation of charges.
 The three elements of load characteristics – Load Factors, Coincidence Factors, and the estimated proportion of units recorded in each relevant time pattern regime that fall within each distribution time band – will be calculated individually for each of the 3 years and a simple arithmetic average will be calculated to be used in tariff setting.

 Amend Schedule 16 Paragraph 49 as follows:

 49. The peaking probability represents the probability that an asset at that network level would experience maximum load during that distribution time band.
-In deriving peaking probabilities the DNO Party will use reasonable endeavours to use the most recent 3 year period for which information is available in time for use in the calculation of charges.
+In deriving peaking probabilities the DNO Party will use reasonable endeavours to use the most recent 3 year period (at the time of setting charges for the relevant charging year) for which information is available in time for use in the calculation of charges.
 Peaking probabilities will be derived individually for each of the 3 years and a simple arithmetic average will be calculated to be used in tariff setting.

 Delete Schedule 16 Paragraph 51A in its entirety:

-51A.
-The DNO Party may only change its estimate of the matters referred to in paragraph 50 with effect from 1st April, and must provide a minimum of 15 months’ prior notice of such changes.
-However, where a change to such estimate is caused by the implementation of a change to this methodology, the requirement to provide a minimum of 15 months’ prior notice will not apply.